On Distributionally Robust Multistage Convex Optimization: New Algorithms and Complexity Analysis: Algorithms and Complexity Analysis

-Let us compare the complexity bounds of the two algorithms.
-If we fix the approximation gap vector $\delta$ in Theorem~\ref{thm:SDDPComplexityBound} to be the same in the NDDP algorithm, then the complexity bound of Seq-DDP is worse than that of NDDP as $T\ge2$.
-However, since an optimal choice of the gap vector $\delta$ is usually not known, Seq-DDP has the advantage of not requiring an a-priori estimate of these factors for the complexity bound to be valid.
-We provide below an important simplification of the above complexity bounds that applies to many practical problems. \begin{corollary}\ Suppose that all the state spaces have the same dimension $d_t=d$ and bounded by a common diameter $D_t\le D$, and let $M\coloneqq\max\{M_t:t=1,\dots,T-1\}$.
-If for each stage $t\in\calT$, the local cost functions are strictly positive for all feasible solutions $f_n(x_{t-1},y_n,x_n)\ge C$, $n\in\calN(t)$ for some $C>0$, then the total number of subproblem oracle evaluations before achieving an $\alpha$-relative optimal solution $(x_1^*,y_1^*)$ for Seq-DDP and NDDP are upper bounded respectively by
+We provide below an important simplification of the above complexity bounds when considering relative optimality gaps. \begin{corollary} Suppose that all the state spaces have the same dimension \(d_t=d\) and are bounded by a common diameter \(D_t\le D\), and let \(M\coloneqq\max\{M_t:t\in\calT'\}\).
+If for each stage \(t\in\calT\), the local cost functions are uniformly bounded from below by \(C>0\) for all feasible solutions \(x_{t-1},x_t\) and uncertainty outcomes \(\xi_t\), i.e., \(f_t(x_{t-1},x_t;\xi_t)\ge C\), then the total number of subproblem oracle evaluations before achieving an \(\alpha\)-relative optimal solution \(x_1^*\) for CDDP and NDDP are upper bounded respectively by